yukomath/Skin-Cancer-Classification/README.md

 # Skin Cancer Classification

 This project implements a deep learning model to classify dermatoscopic images of skin lesions into seven distinct categories.
-Since melanoma is a malignant tumor, failing to correctly indentify a melanoma case (false negative) can have serious medical consequences.
+Since melanoma is a malignant tumor, failing to correctly identify a melanoma case (false negative) can have serious medical consequences.
 Therefore, ***recall*** serves as the primary evaluation metric, with a specific focus on maximizing ***melanoma recall***.

 The dataset exhibits a severe class imbalance, containing a high volume of benign samples and relatively few malignant cases, particularly melanoma.
 To address this issue, five different imbalance-handling strategies were evaluated: